 Now, “controlled crying” – even if you wouldn’t do it yourself – is a sleep training method that plenty of loving parents use.
 What any level-headed person might expect these authors to say at this point in the book is, “If you baby is screaming so hard that they are making themselves physically sick (i.e., vomiting), this is a sign that you should consider letting them cry for less time, or re-evaluating if this method is working.”

-Here is the authors’ cringe-worthy advice: “If your baby is sick,” the authors say, “you will have to be strong-minded not to scoop him into your arms to comfort him.”
+Here is the authors’ cringe-worthy advice: “If your baby is sick,” they say, “you will have to be strong-minded not to scoop him into your arms to comfort him.”
 According to the authors, giving your vomiting child any kind of comfort then will “only prolong the process and his misery.”
 (Ummm, won’t picking the baby up actually end the process, along with their misery?!).

 Instead, what they advise is that you simply go into your child’s room – and, as coldly as possible, deal with the mess that your child is inconveniencing you with.
 Then, just go ahead and let them continue crying.
 And puking, I suppose, if that’s what happens when they wail helplessly for hours at a time.